- Email: Jeffrey.Kass@lewisbrisbois.com

 - Represented U2logic in copyright litigation over software code.
 Successfully tried case to a jury and obtained favorable verdict for U2logic.

 - Represented multiple companies in cases involving keyword advertising and trademark infringement that resulted in cessation of keyword advertising campaigns.
-Companies sometimes purchase keywords on Internet search engines so that their advertisements display as sponsored links in search results when the keyword is searched.
-Some companies buy competitors’ trademarks as keywords.
-Successfully stopped several of such campaigns.

 - Represented Primal Wear in copyright litigation over its cycling jersey designs.
 Case settled favorably for client.